 © Thomas Imo / BMU

-Gregor van Beesel, Dipl.-Ing.
-Kartographie, Federal company for radioactive waste disposal, Peine (employee representative)
+Gregor van Beesel, certified engineer (cartography), BGE, Peine (employee representative)

-Gregor van Beesel has been elected to the BGE Supervisory Board as an employee representative.
-He holds a degree in catrography engineering and has been BGE's data protection coordinator since October 2018.
-Gregor van Beesel has worked for DBE since 1986.
-He was Chairman of the Works Council in Peine from 1994 to September 2018, Chairman of the General Works Council of DBE from 1988 to 2015 and Chairman of the General Works Council of BGE from 2017 to 2018.
-As a member of the DBE Supervisory Board, he represented the interests of employees from 2002 to 2017.
-Since 2017, he represents the interests of employees as a member of the BGE Supervisory Board.
+Gregor van Beesel was elected to the Supervisory Board of the BGE as an employee representative.
+He is a certified engineer in cartography and has been the data protection coordinator of the BGE since 2018.
+Gregor van Beesel has worked at the Deutsche Gesellschaft zum Bau und Betrieb von Endlagern für Abfallstoffe mbH (DBE) since 1986.
+From 1994 to 2018, he was chair of the Works Council in Peine.
+In addition, he was chair of the Central Works Council of the DBE from 1988 to 2015 and chair of the Central Works Council of the BGE from 2017 to 2018.
+From 2002 to 2017, he represented the interests of DBE staff as a member of the Supervisory Board of the DBE.
+Since 2017, he has represented them as a member of the Supervisory Board of the BGE.

 Deputy Chairman of the Supervisory Board